 CUI Veterans Tuition Discount

-Concordia University Irvine offers a 10% tuition discount within the Online Bachelor’s Degree, Graduate (includes certificates), and Nursing Programs for qualifying veterans, active duty, reserve, national guard AND their spouses if they are not eligible for the Yellow Ribbon Program.
+Concordia University Irvine offers a 10% tuition discount within the Online Bachelor’s Degree, Graduate (includes certificates), and Nursing Programs for qualifying veterans, active duty, reserve, national guard AND their spouses upon request.
 To qualify you must submit a marriage license and/or DD-214.